You are here

 At its core, negotiation is dialogue aimed at reaching an agreement or understanding.
 The word itself is rooted in terms denoting the act of dealing with others.
 As such, it is a place where business and personal ethics touch.

 Negotiation is also a professional skill, with core principles and approaches.
-In this workshop, rabbi, attorney, and accomplished mediator David Perkel shares Jewish wisdom and best professional practices, helping participants improve their negotiation effectiveness, resolve differences, and expand their leadership abilities.
+In this Center for Jewish Leadership workshop, rabbi, attorney, and accomplished mediator David Perkel shared Jewish wisdom and best professional practices, helping participants improve their negotiation effectiveness, resolve differences, and expand their leadership abilities.